Jump to Main Content

 English Language Proficiency Requirement for Non-Native English Speakers

 Proficiency in English is required for graduate study at the University of Washington.
 Therefore, every applicant whose native language is not English (regardless of citizenship) must demonstrate proficiency with the English language.
-(See UW Memo 8 for Graduate School policies.)
+(See UW Policy 3.2 for Graduate School policies.)

-• Official TOEFL scores (submitted to the UW with ETS code 4854, use Department Code 99)
+• submitted to the UW with ETS code 4854; use department code 99

-• Bachelor's, master's or doctoral degree from a specific country in Memo 8
+• Bachelor's, master's or doctoral degree from U.S. or a specific country in Policy 3.2

-• Medium of Instruction document from undergraduate institution
+• Medium of Instruction document from an undergraduate institution

-• If using a medium of instruction document, we will accept a notation directly on the transcript or a separate document issued by the institution.
-If submitting a separate document, include it with your transcripts when they are uploaded into the application.
+• We will accept a notation directly on the transcript or a separate document issued by the institution.

 Resources: